typedb/typedb/docs/pages/documentation/11-examples/CSV-migration.md

  ./loader.sh <relative-path-to-Grakn>/bin
 ```

 The migration will take a minute or two, and the terminal will report which file it is migrating at each step.
+When it
-When it is complete, it will report that it is "Done migrating data".
-To check that it has been successful, open the [Grakn visualiser](../grakn-dashboard/visualiser.html) and select Types, then Entities, and choose one of those presented to you (the entities should be those described [above](./CSV-migration.html#entities)].
-The visualiser will display the entities it has imported.
+is complete, it will report that it is "Done migrating data".
+To check that it has been successful, open the
+[Grakn visualiser](../grakn-dashboard/visualiser.html) and select Types, then Entities, and choose one of those
+presented to you (the entities should be those described above.
+The visualiser will display the entities it has
+imported.
 The screenshot below illustrates the result from selecting to see all `person` entities.

 ![Person query](/images/match-$x-isa-person.png)